 The EPD shall declare the default environmental performance indicators and their methods as described at the website (www.environdec.com/indicators), which includes both inventory indicators and indicators of potential environmental impact.
 The source and version of the impact assessment methods and characterisations factors used shall be reported in the EPD.
-Alternative regional impact assessment methods and characterisation factors may be calculated and displayed in addition to the default list.
-If so, the EPD shall contain an explanation of the difference between the different sets of indicators, as they may appear to the reader to display duplicate information.
+Also other indicators may be declared, if justified, see Section 5.4.5.